Normalized Convolutional Neural Network: Normalized Convolutional Networks

 where

-After Normalization of im2col matrix, the outputs can be calculated by matrix multiplication.
-Note that we can affine transform before convolution or after convolutions.
-In our experiemnts, We apply affine transform after convolution.
+After normalizing the im2col matrix, the output can be computed via matrix multiplication.
+Notably, the affine transformation can be applied either before or after the convolution operation.
+In our experiments, we apply the affine transformation after convolution.